openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

 `input-buffer-size` bounds the output-local protobuf backlog before event conversion.
 Producers block when the queue is full and resume when a worker has capacity or their context is canceled.
-Target `buffer-size` independently bounds responses already received from each gNMI stream and defaults to `1`; both bounds are required for end-to-end backpressure.
+Target `buffer-size` independently bounds responses already received from each gNMI stream and is shared by every output assigned to that target.
+Set it explicitly when a smaller upstream burst buffer is required.
 The input queue value cannot be changed by a runtime output update; restart the output to resize it. `buffer-size` on this output independently bounds the generated time-series backlog before Remote Write.